limamau/abc-model/README.md

 ## Changing models, parameters and initial conditions
 Now let's say you want to use a different model for the land surface.
 Instead of the Jarvis Stewart model, you may choose AquaCrop.
-We also provide a configuration for that, which you can as before using the `abcconfigs` module.
+We also provide a configuration for that, which you can load using the `abcconfigs` module, as previously done.
 You can take a look at the config [here](https://git.bgc-jena.mpg.de/abc3/abc-model/-/blob/main/src/abcconfigs/class_model/aquacrop.py?ref_type=heads).

 Now you may change from C3 to C4 with something like